Class: IntExpr

 Remarks

 Same as Model.min2.
-See min for n-ary minimum.
+See Model.min for the n-ary minimum.

 Returns